ChristianHallerX/PhD_Resume_and_CoverLetter_Template/Readme.md

 ## IDE Build

 1. Select build with XeLaTeX.
 Select "XeLaTeX + View PDF" for quick build.
-3. Select Quick Build and install all packages that may be missing on your system.
+3. Select `Quick Build` and install all packages that may be missing on your system as you are prompted.
+The PDF will be displayed in the IDE and a PDF file will be written in the working directory.
-2. If you want to use a publication list with a .bib file and Biber then you need to build a database from the .bib file before any contents will appear in the PDF.
+2. If you want to use a Publication section then you need to run Biber during the build to generate a database from the .bib file before any contents will appear in the PDF. <a href="https://tex.stackexchange.com/questions/154751/biblatex-with-biber-configuring-my-editor-to-avoid-undefined-citations/" target="_blank">More here</a>.
-  1. Select Biber as bibliography builder.
-Then create a custom build command:  Next, b XeTeX -> Biber -> XeTeX -> XeTeX. <a href="https://tex.stackexchange.com/questions/154751/biblatex-with-biber-configuring-my-editor-to-avoid-undefined-citations/" target="_blank">More info here</a>.
+  1. In the IDE settings, select Biber as bibliography builder.
+Then create a custom build command: "XeTeX -> Biber -> XeTeX -> XeTeX".
+Biber will generate library data base files in your working directory.
-  2. Once the files were created you can resume with quick builds, unless you want to modify the database.
+  2. Once the files were created you can resume with `Quick Build`, unless you want to modify the database.